 These maps depict tribal nation boundaries, districts, township/range survey lines, and present-day county lines.
 Click on the icons below to view a larger map in PDF format.

 Help and Research Tips

 What information do I need before I search?

-Basic information includes the name of a person who was alive and living in the Indian Territory during the enrollment period.
+You will need to trace your way back to a direct ancestor who was living in Indian Territory (present-day Oklahoma) during the enrollment period, 1898–1906.
 If the individual was a married woman, you should look for her under her married name.

 I cannot locate my ancestor in the index.
 What should I do now?

-Look for your ancestor on the 1900 U.S. Census.
+Look for your ancestor on the 1900 US census.
 If your ancestor did not live in Indian Territory, it is extremely unlikely they will be on the rolls.
-If they were living in Indian Territory check the available lists for rejected Dawes applications.
-Consider the possibility your ancestor belonged to another tribe or preferred not to be recognized as Indian.
+If they were living in Indian Territory and you cannot located them on the rolls, check the available lists for rejected Dawes applications.
+Consider the possibility your ancestor belonged to another tribe or preferred not to enroll.